Serial (COM) Devices

 Access to ComPort denied

-If you get "Access to ComX is denied" error when starting SPAD.neXt after a fresh computer reboot with a serial device, this is most likely because you have Skype runnung.
+If you get "Access to ComX is denied" error when starting SPAD.neXt after a fresh computer reboot with a serial device, this is most likely because you have Skype or the Arduino IDE running.
 Serial devices are recognized as audiodevices and locked by skype for unknown reason.
 (Same can appliy to other software locking up the port)

 Solution: Unplug serial usb and replug it, this will release the lock on it.